Want You in My Room: Critical reception

 "Want You in My Room" received acclaim from music critics.
 It has been described by The Independent as Dedicateds "most distinctive [song], both vocally and melodically" and Mother Jones named it the second best song on the album.
 NME praised the track's "brazen lyrics" and "jubilant instrumentation", and Pitchfork complimented the "scene-stealing Jack Antonoff production".
-Paste ranked "Want You in My Room" as one of the best songs of May 2019.
-The song was also selected as one of the best tracks of 2019 by a number of The Guardian journalists.
-In October 2022, Rachel Seo of Variety ranked the song as Jepsen's third best.
+Alex Robert Ross of The Fader named the song an album highlight that demonstrates the singer's "ability to articulate emotional extremes".
+Brodie Lancaster of The Saturday Paper called it a highlight, and Ed Condran of The News & Observer identified it as the album's standout track.
+James Rettig of Stereogum considered it one of the best songs Jepsen had released, while Luis Paez-Pumar of Defector considered it as good as any song on Emotion.
+AllMusic's Heather Phares said the song "proves that Jepsen is still second to none at crafting pop songs that are infectious precisely because they're so quirky".